Rhinophyma

 Please Note:

 *With all surgeries or procedures, there are risks.
 Consult your physician (GP) before undertaking any surgical or cosmetic procedure.
 Please read the consent forms carefully and be informed about every aspect of your treatment.
-Surgeries such as liposuction have a mandatory seven-day cooling-off period to give patients adequate time to be sure of their surgery choice.
+Some surgeries have a mandatory seven-day cooling-off period to give patients adequate time to be sure of their surgery choice.
 Results may also vary from person to person due to many factors, including the individual’s genetics, diet and exercise.
 Before and after photos are only relevant to the patient in the photo and do not necessarily reflect the results other patients may experience.
 Ask questions.
 Our team of dermatologists, doctors and nurses are here to help you with any of your queries.
 This page is not advice and is intended to be informational only.
 We endeavour to keep all our information up to date; however, this site is intended as a guide and not a definitive information portal or in any way constitutes medical advice.

 Related Articles